-- 5. Stakeholder consultation was undertaken with recognised precinct associations throughout March-April 2020.
-Associations were briefed with an overview of the program guidelines and application requirements.
-Further consultation and support was provided to address any queries relating to the program including quarterly meetings with precinct associations. - 6.
-Information regarding the new precinct program was made available publicly on Council's website, Melbourne Magazine online article, Business in Melbourne newsletters and social media (Twitter and LinkedIn) from 1 April 2021. - 7.
+- 5. Associations were provided with program guidelines and application requirements throughout 2021-22.
+Further consultation and support was provided to address any queries relating to the program including quarterly meetings with precinct associations. - Information regarding the precinct program was made available publicly on Council's website, Melbourne Magazine online article, Business in Melbourne newsletters and social media (Twitter and LinkedIn) from 1 March 2022. - 7.
 When advising Council's approval, applicants will be informed of the assessment panel's recommendations that individual associations ensure that they list all precinct activities on CoM websites and endeavour to take advantage of City business initiatives, events and marketing campaigns.